mia-platform/documentation/docs/development_suite/governance/design-overview.md

 In the url, the terms tenants and tenantId refer to the actual companies and companyId new terms.
 The tenant term is deprecated and will be removed soon
 :::

-Through this tool, the governing entity of the company can have a graphical overview of the global configuration and cross-projects resources for CRUD's collections, Endpoints and Microservices.
+This tool aggregates in a single table the resources across all the projects of the company, providing users with filtering and sorting capabilities.
+Users can easily search, sort and filter Endpoints, Microservices and CRUD collections and save custom views for easy access and sharing.

 ![Company Overview Button](img/go-to-company-overview.png)
 ### Homepage